AVA Board of Directors

 Tierra Williams

 Since her first introduction to victim service work in 2008, as a student volunteer in a domestic violence shelter, Tierra Williams has had a desire to promote large scale change in the lives of those impacted by violence.
 Tierra commenced her career within the Virginia state government in March 2016.
-She came to the Virginia Department of Criminal Justice Services (DCJS) in April 2018 as a Victims Services Program Specialist and in September 2020, she transitioned to the role of VSTOP and VSDVVF Grant Program Coordinator.
+She came to the Virginia Department of Criminal Justice Services (DCJS) in April 2018 as a Victims Services Program Specialist (Grant Monitor) and in September 2020, she transitioned to the role of VSTOP and VSDVVF Grant Program Coordinator.

 Barry Bryant – Executive Director